fortinsylvain/MyCpu/README.md

-# Homebrew CPU Project (74LS Logic + EEPROM)
+# Homebrew CPU Project

-I built this CPU at home using 74LS logic ICs and EEPROMs, driven by curiosity and a desire to understand processor design at a fundamental level.
+I built this CPU at home using 74LS logic ICs, EEPROMs, RAMs and GALs, driven by curiosity and a desire to understand processor design at a fundamental level.

 ---